 Unless you can understand your drives as an individual and understand your partner’s drives, you will never understand what caused the issues in your relationship.
 Understanding drives are critical to resolving the problems in a relationship.

 When a couple comes to see a relationship specialist from StartPoint Counselling for the first time, they often concentrate heavily on understanding the individual drives and how they are playing out in a relationship.

-Many people think if they could just get out of their current relationship get another that one will be better, but how many times have you heard of people getting back into a very similar relationship and ending up with the same sort of experience.
+Many people think that if they could get out of their current relationship, the next one would be better.
+But how many times have you heard of people getting back into a very similar relationship and ending up with the same sort of experience?

 Relationship counselling/coaching is based on identifying drives and determining how to manage them best.
 Because they are part of your personality, you are simply not going to be able to cut them off.
 You can push them down, but eventually, they will resurface.
 And when they resurface, it will be because they get triggered by something, and they tend to return with a vengeance.

-Understanding your drives, understanding when they work for you and when they work against you is essential to improving your life as an individual and improving your relationship.
+Understanding your drives and understanding when they work for you and work against you is essential to improving your life as an individual and your relationship.

 You’ll be amazed how counselling can help you better your life & relationships

 You will find that talking with StartPoint Counselling Beenleigh is your starting point for happy relationships and mental wellbeing.